Security fears dog Libya as election nears

 Wartime rebel prime minister, Mahmoud Jibril, who heads the National Forces Front coalition, said security was a challenge.

-“There is always potential for some elements, whether from the previous regime or from those who don’t believe in elections ... to do some (destabilizing) activities,” he said.
+“There is always potential for some elements, whether from the previous regime or from those who don’t believe in elections ... to do some (destabilising) activities,” he said.

 The government says it has a comprehensive security plan that will deploy between 30,000 and 40,000 personnel on the day.